47degrees/arrow-slides/processed-slides/arrow-meta.md

 Thanks to 47 Degrees for sponsoring and pushing the development of Arrow and Arrow Meta.

-47 Degrees is sponsoring KotlinConf and we have a booth here, so please be sure to stop by to say hello - we'll be happy to answer any questions about Arrow, Meta, or 47.
+47 Degrees is sponsoring KotlinConf and we have a booth here, so please be sure to stop by to say hello - we'll be happy to answer any questions about Arrow, Arrow Meta, or 47.

 ---